 William Bald: Wives and Children

-Peter Bald of New Zealand, great great grandson of William Bald (via William's son, Charles, and Charles's son Frank), was the person who alerted me to his distinguished ancestor's achievements.
+Peter Bald of New Zealand, great great grandson of William Bald (via William's son, Charles, and Charles's son Frank), was the person who alerted us to his distinguished ancestor's achievements.
 Peter and his daughter Andrea are trying to piece together the details of William Bald's complicated family life.

 William Bald's 14 known children are: